 Dr. Gallop’s visual evaluation explores how people use the enormous potential of the visual process to meet the demands of their daily lives.
 Visual enhancement can be achieved by the use of therapeutic lenses and/or vision therapy.
 Vision therapy is a non-invasive, dynamic and interactive process.
 Vision therapy provides the proper conditions and the proper environment to enable people to observe, understand, and modify visual performance to their advantage.

-Dr. Gallop has over 25 years of experience providing therapeutic lenses and vision therapy to people of all ages for visual issues related to myopia reduction, strabismus, amblyopia, lazy eye, learning problems, computer vision syndrome, concussions and and other acquired brain injuries, as well as children with autism spectrum behaviors and other developmental differences.
+Dr. Gallop has 30 years of experience providing therapeutic lenses and vision therapy to people of all ages for visual issues related to myopia reduction, strabismus, amblyopia, lazy eye, learning problems, computer vision syndrome, concussions and and other acquired brain injuries, as well as children with autism spectrum behaviors and other developmental differences.
 Vision therapy and therapeutic lenses can help improve visual performance and comfort.
-Dr. Gallop believes vision therapy is too important to hand it off to a therapist and does all vision therapy personally with every patient.
+Dr. Gallop believes vision therapy is too important to be done by a therapist and does all vision therapy personally with every patient.

 Contact Dr. Gallop in Broomall, PA for more information about behavioral optometry, vision therapy, myopia reduction, strabismus surgery and developmental vision care.